scando1993/thingsboard.github.io/docs/iot-video-tutorials.md

 Related Links: <a href="https://gist.github.com/Terny22/987074fc7e43ee75c83973363436c1d0"> Thermostat emulator
 <br>

-#### ThingsBoard PE: CSV/XLS data export
+#### Pacificsoft PE: CSV/XLS data export
-In this video tutorial, you will see how ThingsBoard Professional Edition allows you to export data from widgets to CSV or XLS.
+In this video tutorial, you will see how Pacificsoft Professional Edition allows you to export data from widgets to CSV or XLS.
 This functionality is available almost in any widget if it is applicable to the widget type.
 The list of columns in the exported data set corresponds to the list of parameters you configure in the data set configuration.

 You will learn how to: